Search & Buy TAP Portugal Flights

 Flights to and from Portugal

-TAP Portugal is the flag carrier of Portugal headquartered at Lisbon Portela Airport, which is also TAP Portugal's hub airport.
+TAP Air Portugal, or simply TAP Portugal, is the flag carrier of Portugal headquartered at Lisbon Portela Airport, which is also TAP Portugal's hub airport.

 The destinations which TAP Portugal fly to and from include Lisbon, Luanda, Recife, Barcelona, Rio de Janeiro, Funchal, Casablanca, Faro, Sao Paulo, Fortaleza, Algiers, Amsterdam, A Coruna, Accra, Belem, Belo Horizonte, Asturias, Dakar, Dusseldorf, Faro, Copenhagen and many others.
 TAP is a member of Star Alliance and operates 2,000 flights a week to 88 destinations in 38 countries across the world.
 TAP has codeshare agreements with several carriers including Aegean Airlines, airBaltic, Air Canada, Air China, Air New Zealand, Emirates, Ethiad Airways, Avianca, LOT Polish Airlines, Singapore Airlines, Thai Airways, Turkish Airlines, Ukraine International and United Airlines.